 You can also speak to our mentors about your situation.
 They will be happy to listen to your concerns and help you find ways to support those around you.

 I think I might need some help... what do I do?

 If you have been reading this page and are worried that you may have an eating disorder, it is important that you reach out to somebody.
 There are many organisations that provide information and guidance, and there are also plenty of people who will be willing to listen to you and support you.

-Your symptoms are likely to worsen with time, so you should mention your struggles to someone you trust as soon as you can so that you can begin a process of recovery.
+You should mention your struggles to someone you trust as soon as you can, to increase your chances of a full recovery.

 Speak to us

 Speak to somebody that you trust